 Disappearance of the children of the forest

 The Andal invasion was a migration of the Andals from Essos to Westeros.
 The time when this occurred is disputed; some sources indicate six thousand years ago, the True History states it was four thousand years ago, and some maesters claim it was two thousand years ago.
 The migration was often violent.
 The old kingdoms of the First Men were destroyed and the children of the forest were pushed back to the north.
 Sometimes the takeover was more peaceful with intermarriage between Andals and First Men as in the case of House Hightower.

-The Andals were the first new invaders after the First Men had settled their peace with the children of the forest and lived in harmony with them for four thousand years.
-They came from the Hills of Andalos in Essos.
+The Andals were the first new invaders after the First Men had made their Pact with the children of the forest and lived in harmony with them for four thousand years.
+They came from the hills of Andalos in Essos.
 They were tall and fair-haired warriors who carried steel weapons and the seven-pointed star of their gods painted on their bodies.
 Their religion, the Faith of the Seven, teaches that the Seven promised Hugor of the Hill and his Andals kingdoms in a foreign land, which led to them sailing to Westeros.
 Maesters instead believe that the Andals traveled west under pressure from the expanding Freehold of Valyria.
 The Andals wielded iron in contrast to the bronze of the First Men, who worshipped the old gods.
 The First Men were gradually defeated in generational wars over hundreds of years.